Traffic Noise

 Noise Abatement Measures

 The elimination of noise from existing roads is more difficult.
-To minimise the problem, a programme of retrofitting noise barriers and resurfacing roads with low-noise materials has been implemented.
+To minimize the problem, a programme of retrofitting noise barriers and resurfacing roads with low-noise materials has been implemented.
 The retrofitting programme is being carried out in phases and will eventually benefit around 30,000 dwellings nearby.
 For road resurfacing to cut noise, EPD and Highways Department have completed the trials of resurfacing around 50 local road sections with new low noise materials (i.e. "thin surfacing material") and issue the final report in Dec 2022 and the relevant guidance notes in Feb 2023.
 The guidance notes established the local road characteristics suitable for applying new low noise materials.
 From now on, project proponent of new town and new development area can apply the new low noise materials at suitable local roads as traffic noise mitigation measures.
 EPD will work together with Highways Department aiming at applying the new low noise materials at more local roads.

 Vehicle Noise Emission Control